mattbierner/ssf.js/README.md

     formatter(3) -> "Hello 3"

-As this example demonstrates, compiled template use dynamic typing and react correctly when differnt object types are passed in.
+As this example demonstrates, compiled template use dynamic typing and react correctly when different object types are passed in.

 Template functions also can use custom options and capture global options when the template is created.